Sinorblog / Social Media in China / 9 Chinese social media platforms you need to know

 If you think you can take what you know about social media and apply it to the Chinese market, think again.
-Internet regulation has made popular Western platforms like Facebook, Twitter and YouTube inaccessible to Chinese users, and while it’s true that once upon a time, Chinese social media platforms closely imitated Western ones, fierce competition and fast innovation has meant these platforms have long since overtaken their Western counterparts in terms of capability.
+Internet regulation has made popular Western platforms like Facebook, Twitter and YouTube inaccessible to Chinese users, and while it’s true that once upon a time, these China social media platforms closely imitated Western ones, fierce competition and fast innovation has meant these platforms have long since overtaken their Western counterparts in terms of capability.

 In short, when it comes to understanding the Chinese social media landscape, you pretty much need to start from scratch.
 Let’s take a closer look at some of the biggest social media platforms in the country, including how they work, who’s on them, and how brands can use them.